medgift/nifti-to-seg/README.md

 file should be saved
 * `-l, --label_map` : *(OPTIONAL)* The path to a CSV file containing pairs of `<label_id>,<label_name>` entries
+* `-d, --match-orientation` : *(OPTIONAL)* No value; presence of argument indicates that orientation of NIfTI file will be matched to DICOM images
+* `-s, --match-size` : *(OPTIONAL)* No value; presence of argument indicates that size of NIfTI file will be matched to DICOM images.

 To execute the script, run:

 ```